|

 "he justly shudders

-at the idea
+at the idea of chance"

 By specifically invoking this central element of Calvinist theology, the doctrine of Special Providence, Shakespeare invokes the claim that God oversees Hamlet's revenge and that God's hand should be visible in even the most apparently fortuitous acts.
 By giving himself over to the Calvinist belief in special providence, Hamlet gains the faith that justifies him.